What is GSTIN? Meaning, Structure, and Importance

 GSTIN is mandatory for:

-• Entities engaged in inter-state supply of goods or services.
+• Entities engaged in the interstate supply of goods or services.

 • E-commerce operators and aggregators.